 Watch featuring commentary

 and analysis of news from a worldview perspective.
-Twenty one issues
+Forty two issues

-of it appeared over the next two years.
+of it appeared over the next five years.

 2012 brought three new